STAC-USC/Graph-signal-sampling-AVM/README.md

 matlab &
 ```

 Run the algorithm at the MATLAB command prompt.
+The demo function takes two arguments - path of the GSP toolbox, and path of the GraphSamplingBox.
 ```
 demo_sample_and_reconstruct('~/Downloads/gspbox', '~/Downloads/GraphSamplingBox');
 ```